Sharing Hope, Deepening Connections, Aligning Action

 The program features national convenings on September 8 and 10 between 1pm and 4pm.

 On September 9, Maine’s efforts will be highlighted with an interactive virtual gathering that will inform the challenges and inspire the context for success for Maine’s leaders in environmental and outdoor education.
+Funders supporting education, health, and environmental efforts will benefit from this program.

 What We Are Learning